pelavarre/byoverbs/README.md

     echo -n a b c |tr ' ' '\n' |bin/tail.py -r

-## Vi
+## Vi Py

-To run a variation of Vi that you can easily quickly write Python to reprogram, try
+To run a variation of Vi that you can  quickly write trivial Python to reprogram, try one of

-    vi.py
+    vi.py  # edit Memory on Screen
-    ls -1 |vi.py - >ls1.txt
+    ls -1 |vi.py - >ls1.txt  # edit a Sh Pipe
-    pbpaste |vi.py - |pbcopy
+    pbpaste |vi.py - |pbcopy  # edit the macOS Copy/Paste Buffer
-    vi.py /dev/tty
+    vi.py /dev/tty  # edit the Screen

-Vi Py helps you edit Screen, Memory, Os Copy/Paste Buffer, Pipe, or File - not just the Memory or File of classic Vi
+Vi Py helps you edit Screen, Memory, Os Copy/Paste Buffer, Pipe, or File - not just the Memory or File of Classic Vim

 ### Vi Py Mouse

-Click your mouse on the Screen, and Classic Vi does nothing, ugh.
+Click your mouse on the Screen, and Classic Vim does nothing, ugh, sorry, so very misleading.
 Vi Py tells you what sequence of Keyboard Chords to press to go there.
-Vi Py teaches you Vim Golf by playing Vim Golf well for you.
+Get it?
+Vi Py works to teach you Vim Golf by playing Vim Golf well for you.
-Vi Py and Classic Vi move the Cursor to the Mouse if you press Option Click.
+Vi Py and Classic Vim move the Cursor to the Mouse if you press Option Click

 ### Vi Py Esc Key and ⌃C Key Chord

 Vi Py doesn't block you from typing out the C0 Escape Sequences you know.
-Vi Py doesn't make you go learn what Vi Py Keyboard Chords will inject them.
+Vi Py doesn't make you go learn what Vi Py Keyboard Chords will inject the C0 Escape Sequences

-You have to learn one new thing: you press ⌃C to stop Replacing or Inserting, to go back to Moving.
+You might feel you do have to learn one new thing: you press ⌃C to stop Replacing or Inserting, to go back to Moving.
-Pressing ⌃C to go back to Moving works in Classic Vi too, but maybe you didn't know that.
+Pressing ⌃C to go back to Moving works in Classic Vim too, but maybe you didn't know that.
-Like bugs in their ':set cursorline' makes this hard to see correctly.
+Like bugs in their ':set cursorline' makes this truth hard to demo plainly

-With Vi Py, beyond Classic Vi, you can type out an C0 Escape Sequence
+With Vi Py, beyond Classic Vim, you can type out an C0 Escape Sequence

     ⎋[1m Bold, ⎋[3m Italic, ⎋[4m Underline, ⎋[m Plain
     ⎋[31m Red, ⎋[32m Green, ⎋[34m Blue, ⎋[m Colorless

-If you forget this difference between Vi Py and Classic Vi, you can press Esc twice, and then Replacing or Inserting still stops, same as if you did press ⌃C
+If you forget this difference between Vi Py and Classic Vim, you can press Esc twice, and then Replacing or Inserting still stops, same as if you did press ⌃C